IgniteUI/igniteui-angular-samples/README.md

 In **igniteui-angular-samples**:

-- paste the aformentioned copied, builded `igniteui-angular` folder in the `node_modules` directory
+- paste the aforementioned copied, built `igniteui-angular` folder in the `node_modules` directory